 - However, bakers in Naples prepared the first dish to be known as a "pizza" in the 1600s.
 This street food was sold to the poor Neapolitans who spent much of their time outside their one-room homes.
 These Neapolitans would purchase slices of pizza and eat it as they walked, which led contemporary Italian authors to call their eating habits "disgusting."

-- Though the Queen gave her royal blessing to the pizza, pizza did not become well known outside of Naples until the late 1800s, when Italians began migrating to the Americas and carrying their tastes and recipes with them.
+- Though Queen Margherita gave her royal blessing to the pizza, pizza did not become well known outside of Naples until the late 1800s, when Italians began migrating to the Americas and carrying their tastes and recipes with them.

 - In 1905, Gennaro Lombardi opened the first pizzeria in the United States, selling pizza at his street front shop in Manhattan, located in a booming Italian-American neighborhood.
-Lombardi's is still in operation today and, though it is no longer at its 1905 location, the restaurant has the same oven as it did in 1905.
+Lombardi's is still in operation today and, though it is no longer at its original location, the restaurant has the same oven as it did in 1905.

 - By the 1930s, the pizza business boomed.
 Italian-Americans opened up pizzerias across Manhattan, New Jersey, and Boston.
 In 1943, Ike Sewell opened Uno's in Chicago, bringing forth Chicago-style pizza.
 However, despite its popularity, pizza was still primarily a poor working man's food.

 - After World War II, U.S. soldiers returned home from Europe, wanting to taste the pizza they had so frequently eaten across seas.
 In 1945, Ira Nevin, a returning soldier, invented the Baker's Pride gas-fired pizza oven.
 This invention allowed retailers to inexpensively and easily bake pizza pies, without the fuss of charcoal or wood.
 Taverns and restaurants began selling more and more pizzas.